prorev/prorev.github.io/_posts/2020-01-08-github-via-ssh.md

 ## The process of debugging for problems

-It should be very easy to debug the communication with Github.
+It may be handy to use the verbose `-v` option to debug for the connection problems.

 ```
 ssh -vT git@github.com
 ```

+There is also the `-vvvT` switch for additional verbose details.

 ## Summing up